-(e) The proper borough, town, and township authorities shall furnish suitable space in any borough, town or township hall or other municipal building under their jurisdiction or control, and shall cause the room or space to be open and in proper order for use as a place of registration on each day when such room or space may be desired by the commission for use as a place of registration: Provided, That such use shall not interfere with the use for which such room or space is primarily designed.
+(e) The proper city of the second class, city of the second class A, city of the third class, borough, town and township authorities shall furnish suitable space in any city of the second class, city of the second class A, city of the third class, borough, town or township hall or other municipal building under their jurisdiction or control, and shall cause the room or space to be open and in proper order for use as a place of registration on each day when such room or space may be desired by the commission for use as a place of registration: Provided.
+That such use shall not interfere with the use for which such room or space is primarily designed.

-(f) The commission shall publicly announce the address of each place of registration, other than the office of the commission, and the days and hours when the place shall be open for the registration of electors, by posting a notice thereof at its office and at least ten placards or notices thereof in conspicuous places throughout said borough, town or township at least three days prior to the date when the place shall be so open, and shall also give notice of such time and place of registration by publication at least once in one newspaper of general circulation published in the county at least three days prior to the date when the place shall be so open, and by such other newspaper publication as it deems desirable.
+(f) The commission shall publicly announce the address of each place of registration, other than the office of the commission, and the days and hours when the place shall be open for the registration of electors, by posting a notice thereof at its office and at least ten placards or notices thereof in conspicuous places throughout said city of the second class, city of the second class A, city of the third class, borough, town or township at least three days prior to the date when the place shall be so open, and shall also give notice of such time and place of registration by publication at least once in one newspaper of general circulation published in the county at least three days prior to the date when the place shall be so open, and by such other newspaper publication as it deems desirable.